frostaura/fa.libraries.dotnet/README.md

-# fa.templates
+# fa.libraries.dotnet
 ## Description
-This is an empty template repository that can be forked for any new projects that should follow FrostAura repository standards.
+This is a collection of FrostAura libraries written for dotnet core 7+.
+Documentation pending.
 ## Status
 | Project | Status | Platform
 | --- | --- | --- |